Engin-Boot/no-oggy-in-cs-amutamil/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings for no reason.
+This program removes strings containing 'oggy' from a list of strings for no reason.

-## Method